1991 British Columbia general election

 The 1991 British Columbia general election was the 35th provincial election in the Province of British Columbia, Canada.
 It was held to elect members of the Legislative Assembly of British Columbia.
 The election was called on September 19, 1991, and held on October 17, 1991.

-The incumbent Social Credit Party of British Columbia, which had been beset by scandals during Bill Vander Zalm's only term as premier, was defeated by the New Democratic Party of Mike Harcourt.
-Liberal Party leader Gordon Wilson surprised observers by leading his party to winning one-third of the votes cast, and forming the official opposition in the legislature.
+The New Democratic Party of Mike Harcourt defeated the incumbent Social Credit Party of British Columbia, which had been beset by scandals during Bill Vander Zalm's only term as premier.
+Liberal Party leader Gordon Wilson surprised observers by leading his party to winning one-third of the votes cast and 23 percent of the seats, and forming the official opposition in the legislature after having held no seats at all since 1979.
 The new legislature met for the first time on March 17, 1992.

 The election was held at the same time as a referendum on recall and initiative.
 It was also the first British Columbia general election with only single-member districts.

 Background

 Under Vander Zalm's leadership, Socred's control shifted from urban fiscal conservatives to social conservatives.
 Vander Zalm seemingly cruised to victory in the 1986 provincial election, held just a month after he was sworn in.
 In truth, however, a number of more moderate Socreds were not at home with the party's rightward turn on social issues, and began defecting to the Liberals.

 This process was exacerbated by Vander Zalm's eccentricity, and the constant scandals that plagued his government.
 As well, Vander Zalm allowed his principal secretary, David Poole, to amass a substantial amount of power, despite being unelected.

 Vander Zalm resigned in April 1991 amid a conflict of interest scandal surrounding the sale of a theme park that he owned.
 Socred members elected the lesser-known Deputy Premier Rita Johnston, a close ally of Vander Zalm, to be their new leader, over Grace McCarthy, a longtime associate of former Premier Bill Bennett.
 Many viewed this as a mistake, as Johnston was close to the Vander Zalm legacy; even NDP leader Mike Harcourt admitted later that he preferred Johnston over McCarthy, as the latter would be a much tougher opponent in an election.